How An Emotionally Abusive Relationship Traps You

 What To Do If You Are The Victim Of Emotional Abuse

-Most people in an abusive relationship feel trapped.
-Breaking the cycle of abuse can be difficult, especially if you’re in a place where you no longer trust your own thoughts and feelings.
 It’s important to remember, however, that if you’re being abused in any way it’s not your fault, despite what you may have been told.
-Your partner needs to take responsibility for their wrong behavior, while your responsibility is to change how you influence, enable and accept it.
+Your partner needs to take responsibility for their behavior, while your responsibility is to change how you influence, enable, and accept it.

-People in emotionally abusive relationships need to relearn what healthy respect and love in a relationship looks and feels like.
-This will require them to believe they deserve to be treated well and begin to set boundaries with their abusive partner on what is and isn’t acceptable.
-It’s possible for an abuser to change, but in order to do that the victim will need to do so as well.
+This will require victims of emotional abuse to believe they deserve to be treated well and begin to set boundaries with their abusive partner on what is and isn’t acceptable.

-The change needed may be in being willing to walk away if your requests to be treated respectfully and efforts to enforce those boundaries are not honored.
-This can be a lengthy process, but if there truly is love in the relationship or it can be reignited then the outcome can be successful.
-Staying consistent in your expectations of appropriate treatment and refusal to no longer be mistreated is crucial to this success, however.
+This can be a lengthy process, but if there truly is love in the relationship, or if it can be reignited, then the outcome can be successful.
+However, staying consistent in your expectations of appropriate treatment and refusal to no longer be mistreated is crucial to this success.

 This is the second article of two examining emotional abuse.
 In the first article we examined the pattern of abuse.
 You can read the first article here: Signs of Emotionally Abusive Relationships.
-Sign-up for our blog at the bottom of this page and be sure you don't miss more articles like this.
+Sign-up for our blog at the bottom of this page and be sure you don't miss more articles like these.

 Guy-Stuff-Counseling-abusive-relationships-wide-cta.jpg